flash62au/WiThrottle/README.md

 ### Function State
 ```
+void setFunction(char multiThrottle, String address, int num, bool pressed)
 void setFunction(char multiThrottle, int num, bool pressed)
 void setFunction(int num, bool pressed)
 ```
 Update the state for the specified function (0-28 is the acceptable range).
 If the function button has been pressed down (or otherwise activated), set ```pressed``` to ```true```.
 When the button is released, set ```pressed``` to ```false```.

 multiThrottle defaults to 'T' if not specified.
 Otherwise use '0', '1', '2', '3', '4', '5' only.
+If the Address is blank ("") on not provided, the lead loco only ill be sent the function.  "*" will send to all locos in the consist.

 ### Speed & Direction
 ```